This post may contain affiliate links for products that I endorse and use. If you buy from one of the links, I earn a commission at no cost to you.

 Instead, I made a smoothie that tastes like a candy bar but has healthy ingredients.
 This one specifically, taste like a Butterfinger.
 As much as dates, cocoa nibs and bananas can taste like a Butterfinger anyway.

-are a favorite of mine.
+Smoothies are a favorite of mine.
 I like that you can pack a lot of healthy ingredients into a glass.
 They’re especially good when you’re on the run.
 You just throw everything in a blender and go.
 Plus you can tuck all kinds of healthy things in a smoothie that you might not eat.
-Like beets
+Like beets, for example.

 And when you want a milkshake but you know you shouldn’t because you made two pies over the weekend (that’s true!) and don’t need more desserts?
 This candy bar smoothie is where it’s at.